codedance/silken/README.md

 is use in production.
 It's been actively developed.
 If you have any ideas for features please submit them as issues.
 A few ideas:

+* An implicit or explicit import system so it's easy to define dependencies between namespaces.
+* Options to define deligate templates (via a resolver).
 * Maybe a way of publishing multiple namespaces into one JavaScript file.
 * Lock down management URLs to set client IPs.